How Toxic is the Fort Bragg Mill Site?

 Mussels show elevated toxin levels

 The results showed that mussels near the mill site contained three to four times the concentration of PCBs found at the reference site.
 Some samples exceeded EPA screening levels for monthly fish consumption.
-While Aguilar acknowledged that these findings do not prove the mill site is the sole source of the toxins—noting the proximity of the Noyo Harbor—the data suggests that toxins are indeed accumulating in the local food chain through biomagnification.
+While Aguilar acknowledged that these findings do not prove the mill site is the sole source of the toxins—noting the proximity of the Noyo Harbor—the data suggests that toxins can accumulate in the local food chain through biomagnification and that more research is desirable.

 Mayor Jason Godeke and Councilmember Lindy Peters attended the talk.
 Peters, especially, engaged the consultant with questions and observations.
 Peters acknowledged that the remediation work done so far has produced “good results” in certain areas.
 But he also noted the “irony” that the community had once dreamed of turning the specific area of Pond 8 into a “gem” of a park with wildlife, only to discover it is likely the most dangerous part of the site.